ITWDiagraph/BoxwriterInterop/README.md

 - **Address**: IP address of the machine
 - **Port**: Port it will respond on
 - **Machine Name**: Machine name

+# Functionality
+### Requests and Responses
+Requests are made on TCP port `2202` in the format:

+    {command, printerID, param1, param2, ...}

+Responses will typically be in the following format:

+    {command, printerID, result1, result2, ...}

 ## Get Tasks
 Determines the available tasks that the printer can start